 Cocktail Casual Calligraphy

 People tend to have strong opinions about the Cocktail Casual calligraphy style.
 There’s one camp of people who don’t mind a little bit of calligraphic chaos, with lots of flourishes and strokes.
 Others prefer immediate legibility and more order.
-I developed this style last year, and my affection for it probably relates to the fact that it reflects my life now.
-All other TPK calligraphy styles were developed when life was pretty predictable and consistent (read: pre-kids).
-Now, I have a four-year-old and a six-month-old!
-Every day includes lots of love, messiness, and drama — usually related to the whereabouts of toys.
-This calligraphy style is dramatic with just a touch of chaos, and I can’t get enough of it.
+I developed this style in 2021, and my affection for it probably relates to the fact that it reflects my life now.
+All other TPK calligraphy styles were developed when life was pretty predictable (read: pre-kids).
+Now, I have two children under the age of six!
+Every day includes lots of love, chaos, and drama — usually related to the whereabouts of toys.
+This modern calligraphy style is dramatic with just a touch of chaos, and I can’t get enough of it.

-To try out this calligraphy style, you can download the free basic Cocktail Casual calligraphy worksheet by clicking here.
+To try out this calligraphy style, you can get the free basic Cocktail Casual calligraphy worksheet by clicking here.

 People often write to me with copyright questions.
 For example, once you learn one of the TPK calligraphy styles, can you sell your envelope addressing services using one of those styles?
 Yes!
 Calligraphy and handwriting styles are not subject to copyright.
 Worksheets, however, are.
 So, you’re not violating copyright if you use one of these calligraphy styles to create commissioned work.
 But, if you redistribute a worksheet from TPK (i.e. you re-sell it or post it on the internet for free), that’s copyright violation.